GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

 ## Excellent series of YouTube videos by [moshix](https://www.youtube.com/channel/UCR1ajTWGiUtiAv8X-hpBY7w)

+A lot of the notes here come from his videos

 * [How to Install and Operate the MVS turnkey TK4 system](https://www.youtube.com/watch)
 * [Editing and Executing a COBOL program](https://www.youtube.com/watch?v=YA3FQOzr0ag)
 * [Using the Hercules mainframe console](https://www.youtube.com/watch)

+# Terminology

+* ISPF - Interactive System Productivity Facility - includes a screen editor, user interface with panels that contain menus for running TSO commands.
+Often used as an application programming interface
+* TSO - Time Sharing Option - interact in either line by line mode or full screen menu mode with the results displayed on the terminal screen - refer is ISPF allows custom menus, the two are often referred to as TSO/ISPF- commonly used by mainframe system admins and programmers because it provides:
+ * Text editor
+ * Batch job support and notifications.
+Line interaction mode commands can also be processed by JCL instead
+ * Debuggers
+ * Support for applications

 # Installation on Ubuntu (should be similar for windows)